 Related vars and functions

-#7 Updated by Dragonji about 7 years ago
+#7 Updated by Dragonji over 7 years ago

 Don’t know if this is a tweak ... some installs may have better FPS results if one core is set.
 However you are already able to set affinity by OS so why should we add such a feature again?